AntoniaChroni/antoniachroni.github.io/cv.md

 ### Conferences and organized symposia
+* 2021.
+ZJ of the First Annual Temple Postdoc Symposium (virtual), Temple University, Philadelphia, US.
-* Lead organizer of the symposium “Evolutionary and Ecological Perspectives in Cancer Biology” (06/28-07/2/20) (conference canceled due to COVID-19 crisis)
+* 2020.
+Lead organizer of the symposium “Evolutionary and Ecological Perspectives in Cancer Biology” (06/28-07/2/20) (conference canceled due to COVID-19 crisis)
 Annual meeting of Society for Molecular Biology and Evolution (SMBE), Québec City, Canada.